2.3 Create an Assessment Plan

 Challenge

-USask Lens:
+🔎 USask Lens:

 “I think it’s nice when professors have a lot of different ways to get marks and its not all just midterm and final.
 The classes that I have enjoyed the most and that have been the least stressful are the ones where there are multiple assignments.
 It’s more accommodating to various learning styles not necessarily just people who can memorize material.”

--Student testimonials from the Wellness Strategy Report
+-Student testimonial from the Wellness Strategy Report

-- Assessment for Learning (Formative assessment) provides ongoing and frequent ways to measure student progress towards learning outcomes.
+- Assessment for Learning (Formative assessment) embeds ongoing and frequent ways to measure student progress towards learning outcomes.
 Formative assessments give students multiple opportunities to learn through practice and feedback, so they have sufficient time and support to reflect and improve.
 Formative assessment acts as an informal check-in to determine student progress in achieving learning outcomes.
 Data and feedback from formative assessments allows teachers to adapt their instructional decisions in a responsive and immediate fashion.

 - Assessment as Learning actively involves students in monitoring and assessing their own learning.
-Assessment as Learning develops student’s ability to learn effectively and prepares students to be self-directed, reflective, and engaged learners.
+Assessment as Learning develops student’s ability to learn effectively and prepares students to be self-directed, reflective, and engaged learners

 The following table compares the three types: